AlonEirew/wikipedia-to-elastic/README.md

     `#>docker stop <CONTAINER_ID>`

-4) That's it! run you image with elastic index
+5) That's it! now you can run your created image

     `#>docker run -d -p 9200:9200 -p 9300:9300 <IMAGE_NEW_NAME>`

+   To test/query, you can run from terminal:

+    `curl -XGET 'http://localhost:9200/enwiki_v2/_search?pretty=true' -H 'Content-Type: application/json' -d '{"size": 5, "query": {"match_phrase": { "title.near_match": "Alan Turing"}}}'`

+   This should return a wikipedia page on Alan Turing.

 ### Building the index From Source